GloriaGio/vqa-stm32mp2/README.md

 - `--question` is the natural language question to ask about the image,
 - `--image-path` is the path to the image file.

-The script processes the question and image through the selected VQA model and prints the predicted answer to the console.

 ### 3.6 TFLite Conversion

+The script converts the Keras model to TFLite format, applying per-tensor quantization.
+The resulting .tflite model is saved in the same folder as the original model.

 ```bash
 python convert.py --model-dir MFBBaseline